hortonworks/cloudbreak/docs/index.md

 `Subscription Id:` your Azure subscription id - see Accounts

 `File password:` your generated JKS file password - see Accounts

+`SSH public key` if you specify an SSH public key you can use your private key later to log into you launched instances (The key generation process is described in the Configuring the Microsoft Azure account section)

 ###Manage templates